 Any difficulties in this song?

 The range of "Break now my heart, and die" is an octave plus a third (a 10th).
 Though the melody is made up primarily of scale steps, there are some tricky thirds for the singer because the chord changes are frequent.
-(That also makes the piano accompaniment a bit of a handful.
-You are going to want a pianist who is good with chords for this one -- don't let it drag!)

 The time signature changes in measures 18 through 20 require careful counting... they will not feel natural at first.